Pompeii, Italy. Life in the Time of Eruption: Vesuvius

 As for his hundred and forty slaves, their only purpose was to stay alive and toil or kill each other in the arena for what they called sports and profits that Volpes carefully placed in his repositorium.
 Later, I would accidentally find out where that was in his villa and smash it open for Sylvia to take the entire treasure away when I persuaded her to elope with my brother.

 The year of hard work went by quickly.
-A couple of times, I had to go on long trips in search of plants and old statues.
+A couple of times, I had to go on long trips searching for plants and old statues.

 I decorated the triclinia strewn around with the most expensive silks and gold thread.
 The female slaves always kept the trays filled with meats, bread and fruits for the guests.
 The trees, the maze, every single last bush owned a perfect spot in this lush sanctuary.
 This place was heaven!